kaka-zuumi/Moltric/README.md

 </p>

 ### Finding the best algorithm to do this is a Holy Grail
 Many groups have searched for this, but there is no consensus on a *best* method.
+For example:

 - ArbAlign, 2017: [[github](https://github.com/berhane/arbalign)] [[paper](https://doi.org/10.1021/acs.jcim.6b00546)]